pelithne/AKS_Baseline_Deepdive/04-workload-protection.md

 In the left-hand side menu, under the **Operations** section, select ‘Bastion’.
 Enter the **credentials** for the Jumpbox VM and verify that you can log in successfully.

-Once successfully logged in to the jumpbox **login to Azure** if you have not already done so in previous steps.
+Once successfully logged in to the Jumpbox **login to Azure** if you have not already done so in previous steps.

 In the command line type the following command and ensure it returns the **private ip address of the private endpoint**.